crate/crate/docs/admin/auth/hba.rst

 ..
 NOTE::

-    The stock ``crate.yml`` shipped with the tarball distributions of CrateDB explicitly enables host based authentication and defines a set of basic authentication rules.
+    The stock ``crate.yml`` shipped with CrateDB explicitly enables host based authentication and defines a set of basic authentication rules.

     *Host Based Authentication* (HBA) is an
     :ref:`enterprise feature <enterprise-features>`.